Reading Time: 3 minutes

 So how do we control them with Risk Management?

 Here at itas, we give guidance with our highly skilled Consultancy team, Support staff and Project Finance & Administration team; to assist companies to move from their existing Accounting system to Sage 200.

 As part of this process, we produce a Project Initiation Document (PID).
 A PID provides clients, with a guide to refer to throughout the entire Project, and the milestones that need to be reached on set dates.

 One vital part included in the PID is Risk Management.
 Risk Management is vital for such an important move for your Accounting system; stating the possible risks that could arise at each point of the transition of systems.
-We also explain the factors that impacts these risks and how they are managed when they materialise.
+We also explain the factors that impact these risks and how they are managed when they materialise.

-In a move from Sage 50 accounting system to a brand new Sage 200 accounting system, the risks that could occur range from simple time management, to the team not fully testing the system before the Go Live date.
+In a move from Sage 50 accounting system to a brand new Sage 200 accounting system, the risks that could occur range from simple time management to the team not fully testing the system before the Go Live date.

 A prime example of Project Risk Management within a Sage 50 to 200 transition